MuhammadKhizerJaved/aslicybersecurity.github.io/README.md

 <p><font align="center" color="white">
-"With the Rise of different Cyber Attacks using different Methods & 0days Exploits By Asli Hackers, No Software, Website or App is Perfectly Save, But With The Help of Alsi Cyber Security.
+"With the Rise of different Cyber Attacks using different Methods & 0days Exploits By Asli Hackers everyday, No Software, Website or App is Perfectly Save, But With The Help of Alsi Cyber Security.
 One can get more Secure as We Work to provide Defensive Cyber Security Solutions keeping Offensive Mindset."</font></p>

 <p><font align="center" color="white">
 "Asli Cyber Security (Pvt.)
 Ltd. Is a project by Securitywall.co & securitybreached.org our Moto is to create a working space for Asli Hackers in Pakistan to work and Hack together to Earn and Learn together."</font></p>